Section by section details for 2023

 here is a link to some instructions.

 How to read and write chess notation...

-It is a condition of entry that players agree to their grading
+It is a condition of entry that players agree to their rating

 information being published by the ECF (English Chess Federation).

-details withheld from the website version of the Grading
+details withheld from the website version of the Rating

 List please contact the ECF.
-The ECF website also contains information about the grading system.
+The ECF website also contains information about the rating system.